LearnOnDemandSystems/docs/tms/tms-administrators/courses-and-activities/overall/shared-lab-course.md

 > :small_blue_diamond: Due to the requirements for course configurations, only Learn on Demand Systems staff can create courses that incorporate shared labs.

-Notify the LODS Course Requests Team at https://lod.one/help to set up the course.
+Notify our help desk at https://lod.one/help to set up the course.
 Specify the following information:

 - Name of course
 - Name of Lab Series in LOD